Our Mother binds us to our laws/lores.

 Our people travelled from many directions over long distances to gather peacefully on the mountains for trade, ceremony, marriages, social events and to settle differences.

 The cycle of life and many seasons influence the movement of our people through the mountains to the sea and the desert.
 The stars, clouds, sun and the moon guided people to and from places of importance.
 These travel routes continue to be used and spoken about today.

-Living by natural cycles, the land provides our people with life, ceremony, family lore/law and resources, such as tools, plant medicine, plant food, waters, fish, animals and insects e.g. the Bogong moth, while the melting of the snow gives life to the many creeks and rivers that flow out of the mountains.
+Living by natural cycles, the land provides our people with life, ceremony, family lore/law and resources such as tools, plant medicine, plant food, waters, fish, animals and insects e.g. the Bogong moth, while the melting of the snow gives life to the many creeks and rivers that flow out of the mountains.
 There are places of spiritual and physical significance to our people, and we are committed to working in partnership with others to protect, maintain and manage these places.

 Forced separation from our land had a profound impact on our family life.
 European governance disrupted and destroyed our traditional ways.
 We were moved away from our country and many people were herded onto missions.
-Aboriginal family lives were torn apart with the removal of children, and people were threatened with death in some instances if they tried to practice their traditional ways, especially lore, language and culture.
+Aboriginal family lives were torn apart with the removal of children, and people were threatened with death in some instances if they tried to practise their traditional ways, especially lore, language and culture.